demisto/content/Packs/GitGuardian/Integrations/GitGuardianEventCollector/README.md

 This is the GitGuardian event collector integration for Cortex XSIAM.
-This integration was integrated and tested with version xx of GitGuardianEventCollector.
+This integration was integrated and tested with version 1.0.0 of GitGuardianEventCollector.

 ## Configure GitGuardian Event Collector on Cortex XSOAR